acunm/TaskLoan/README.md

 ---

 ## How to run
-Jar file in repo can be run directly with java command.
+Jar file in releases section can be run directly with java command.

 java -jar demo-0.0.1-SNAPSHOT.jar